knobs-dials/touchy/README.md

 # touchy

-I wanted a way to visualize musical intervals, in a layout that's not a piano style keyboard.
+I wanted a way to visualize musical intervals within chords, in a layout that's not (necessarily) a piano style keyboard.

 This
 - allows varied layout.
 So far I've played with